-Crittenden, a Unionist, was the representative for Kentucky's 8th congressional district from 1861 to 1863.
+Crittenden was the representative for Kentucky’s 8th congressional district and was an Unionist.
+He served from 1861 to 1863.

 From Jul 1861 to Mar 1863, Crittenden missed 311 of 638 roll call votes, which is 48.7%.
 This is much worse than the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.